SharePoint/sp-dev-docs/docs/general-development/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md

 |**PublishingPageLayoutOWSURLH** <br/> |The URL to the page layout that was used to create the page.  <br/> |Pages library only  <br/> |
 |**Title** <br/> |The title of the page or list item.  <br/> |Pages library and list  <br/> |

 The managed properties for custom columns that you add to the Pages library or list are also included in Catalog-Item Reuse Snippets.
 The managed property name will vary, based on the site column type that you use when you create the site column.
-For more information, see  [Automatically created managed properties in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj613136.aspx), and  [Overview of the search schema in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj219669.aspx).
+For more information, see  [Automatically created managed properties in SharePoint](http://technet.microsoft.com/en-us/library/jj613136.aspx), and  [Overview of the search schema in SharePoint](http://technet.microsoft.com/en-us/library/jj219669.aspx).